 When a woman undergoes an IVF cycle, she is given fertility medication to induce her ovaries to release multiple eggs at a time.
 This is done with the objective of developing more than one embryo so that the best ones may be selected for transfer to her uterus to facilitate pregnancy.

 Since not all embryos cultivated during an IVF cycle get utilized, some couples may have surplus embryos which may be frozen and stored for future use.
 The number of good quality embryos available for freezing varies from patient to patient and largely depends on the female’s age at the time of IVF.

 Many IVF patients today opt for embryo freezing for various reasons – to avoid going through another cycle of super ovulation and embryo culture in case the first one is unsuccessful, or to be able to have a second child later in life.
 Some couples opt for embryo freezing in their fertile years to get pregnant in the later years when their natural fertility would have declined due to age.

-With state-of-the-art infrastructure in infertility solutions and sophisticated embryo freezing facilities, Gaudium Infertility and Surrogacy Clinic has emerged as a pioneer in embryo freezing in India.
+With state-of-the-art infrastructure in infertility solutions and sophisticated embryo freezing facilities, Gaudium Infertility and IVF Clinic has emerged as a pioneer in embryo freezing in India.
 With best IVF centre of India acclamation from last two years in a row made Gaudium IVF centre as a leader in ART techniques.

 In this blog post, we have compiled a list of ten questions about Embryo Freezing frequently asked by our patients, along with responses from our fertility specialists.